syne-tune/syne-tune/docs/source/schedulers.rst

   number of observations grows large.
 If so, you can choose to do it only every ``opt_skip_period`` rounds.
 Skipping optimizations is done only once the number of observations is above ``opt_skip_init_length``.
+* ``input_warping``: If this is ``True``, inputs are warped before being fed into the covariance function, the effective kernel becomes :math:`k(w(x), w(x'))`, where :math:`w(x)` is a warping transform with two non-negative parameters per component.
+These parameters are learned along with other parameters of the surrogate model.
+Input warping allows the surrogate model to represent non-stationary functions, while still keeping the numbers of parameters small.
+Note that only such components of :math:`x` are warped which belong to non-categorical hyperparameters.

 HyperbandScheduler
 ------------------